oneeve8/kobble-data/content/Tutorial2.md

 A green channel is your own content.
 A white channel is a channel that was shared by someone else.

-Tap the white plus sign next to c
+Tap the white plus sign next to Channels to create a new Channel.

 The plus symbol next to your channel or track tells you that your channel is open.